Nozbe/Michael.team/en/_posts/2024-10-23-notebooklm.md

 ---
 tags: [vlog]
-cover: "notebooklm.jpg"
+cover: "thenotebooklm.jpg"
 social: "notebooklm.jpg"
 podcast: 1538743591
 m: https://social.nozbe.com/@michael/113356163032699976
 ---

-# Team Productivity Podcast re-started with NotebookLM!
+# The Podcast resurrected with NotebookLM!

 I've officially joined the AI craze and finally started testing many AI tools consistently.
 One of them is [NotebookLM](https://notebooklm.google) which lets you create "notebooks" where you feed it with documents, sources, data and it summarizes things for you or answers your questions… or **creates a podcast!** Now, that last bit is really interesting and I'm using it now to  publish a podcast based off [of my writing](/money/):